Ninja-sudo-tech/AAE6102-Assignment1-24053636r/README.md

 **Task 5 – Kalman Filter-Based Positioning
 Develop an Extended Kalman Filter (EKF) using pseudorange and Doppler measurements to estimate user position and velocity.**

+By the time submitting this assignment I was still debugging the algorithm for Kalman Filter-based Positioning.
+The code are in the repository，it hasn't generate ideal results yet.